tus/tus.io/src/content/blog/2025-03-25-tus-node-server-v2.0.0.md

 ### Running anywhere where JavaScript runs

 tus Node.js 2.0.0 can now run in all meta-frameworks, such as Next.js, Nuxt, React Router, SvelteKit, etc. The same goes for all Node.js-compatible runtime environments, such as AWS Lambda, Cloudflare, Bun, and Deno Deploy.
-Cloudflare does not have `node:fs`, which means the `@tus/file-store` and the R2-compatible `@tus/s3-store` can’t run there.
+Cloudflare Workers do not have `node:fs`, which means the `@tus/file-store` and the R2-compatible `@tus/s3-store` can’t run there.

 This major version is a rewrite of all handlers to be based on `Request` and `Response`, as it’s possible to convert Node’s request/response objects to those, but not the other way around.

 Use the new `handleWeb()` method for `Request`-based handlers, such as in Bun: